 Note that the "layer"

-the basename.
+no layer suffix is added.
 If an integer boot service type, rather than a basename

 is given, then the PXE client will search for a